 Ancient Corinth: from Sisyphus to Caesar

 Ancient Corinth is a historic site in Greece dating back over 5000 years and is located on the Isthmus of Corinth.
 It grew to become the greatest of all the Greek city-states.
+A major ancient site for Greece, the Temple of Apollo is the most famous building still standing within the large archaeological zone.

 What is the Acrocorinth?

-The remains of Ancient Corinth sit at the base of the Acrocorinthu, a massive rock formation that rises 300 feet above sea level.
+The remains of Ancient Corinth sit at the base of the Acrocorinthus, a massive rock formation that rises 300 feet above sea level.
 Upon the Acrocorinthus was an almost impenetrable fortress that protected the land route into the Peloponnese.

 The akropolis of Ancient Corinth – the “Acrocorinth” – is believed to be the highest and largest of the akropolis of Ancient Greece.
 It has been fortified by many over the centuries but today most of what can be seen was built by the Venetians and the Franks.